‘More mainstream’: In the UK, push for slavery reparations gains momentum

 The company stopped trading only in 1975.

-Al Nasir’s PhD award-winning work at the University of Cambridge uncovered missing parts of his history connected with his father’s birthplace in Demerara in today’s Guyana.
+Al Nasir’s award-winning PhD work at the University of Cambridge uncovered missing parts of his history connected with his father’s birthplace in Demerara in today’s Guyana.

 “It was important to me because I had to know who I was and how their barbaric trade of enslaved Africans shaped my life,” he told Al Jazeera. “[They] also shaped the lives of many others across the Caribbean and in the UK, in the Americas and also in Africa.
 So I found this work to be very essential but difficult.”